 How long will the Charity Champion Funds last each day?

-It is impossible for us to guarantee how long the Charity Champion Funds will last each day, as this is dependent on how quickly and how many online donations are made – so try and donate as close to 10am on the 6th, 7th and 8th of December to maximise your chances of having your donation doubled!
+It is impossible for us to guarantee how long the Charity Champion Funds will last each day, as this is dependent on how quickly and how many online donations are made – so try and donate as close to 10am as possible on the 5th, 6th and 7th of December to maximise your chances of having your donation doubled!

 How much can I donate during the Challenge?